George de Forest Brush: Artistic career

 Around the same time period, the subjects of Brush's paintings evolved from heroic depictions of Indian life to Renaissance-inspired portraits, some of which were modeled by his wife and his children.
 Among his many awards were gold medals at the Columbian Exposition (Chicago, 1893), Exposition Internationale (Paris, 1900), Pan-American Exposition (Buffalo, 1901), and Louisiana Purchase Exposition (St. Louis, 1904).
 He was elected to the Society of American Artists, the National Academy of Design (1908), and the American Academy of Arts and Letters (1910).

+He encouraged and tutored the young Black American landscapist Richard Lonsdale Brown after the youth went to Brush's studio to show him his portfolio in the Spring of 1911.
+A moving account of their meeting was published in 1912 in The Crisis and the New York Times.

 Camouflage

 Brush and his family often spent the summer in Dublin, New Hampshire, where there was a thriving artists colony, and where they eventually settled.
 Among the other residents was Thayer, who was intensely interested in protective coloration in nature or what later became known as camouflage.
 According to Brush's daughter, as early as 1898 Brush and Thayer worked together on devising ways to use natural camouflage principles for military purposes.
 For example, they suggested that countershading (a natural protective device that Thayer had discovered in 1896) could be used as a way of reducing the visibility of a ship.
 This was later patented (by Thayer and Gerome Brush) as U.S. Patent No. 715013, "Process of Treating the Outside of Ships, etc., For Making Them Less Visible".

 In 1916, Brush acquired a small Morane-Borel monoplane (also known as a Morane-Saulnier).
 He experimented with the possibility of making its wings and fuselage transparent, to reduce its visibility.
 His wife, who was an early woman aviator, also addressed the problem of airplane camouflage, as shown by her various patents.